 I’m due to take a work placement as part of my course.
 Can this go ahead?

-You may be able to complete your work placement by working from home.
-Alternatively, if you and your employer would both like you to go onto employer premises, this could also be possible providing some additional health and safety criteria are met.
+In accordance with Government guidance during lockdown, you should, if possible, complete your work placement by working from home.
+However, if the only way to complete your placement is by going onto employer premises, this could be possible providing some additional health and safety criteria are met.
 This will include making sure the workplace meets all the Government’s standards for premises to reopen and that they have carried out risk assessments.

 All colleague and student travel in and outside the UK for University-related reasons is suspended until further notice.